Breast implants and cancer risk

-Dr. Craft is a plastic and reconstructive surgeon at Banner MD Anderson Cancer Center.
+Dr. Benny Tan is a board certified plastic surgeon specializing in breast reconstruction and revisions at Banner MD Anderson Cancer Center.

 Question: I’ve heard that if I have breast implants, I have a higher risk for developing lymphoma.
 Is this true?

 Answer: To address this question, it is necessary to provide some history.
 The first silicone breast implant was placed in 1962, and in 1997, the first case of anaplastic large cell lymphoma (ALCL) in association with a silicone breast implant was reported.
 ALCL is a type of lymphoma.